 After discovering some non-compliant infant cots that could have caused severe injury or death, the integrity of children’s products came under scrutiny by the ACCC.

-It will be interesting to see if the recent U.S. fatalities prompt any changes to bean bag product safety standards in Australia or other countries.
+It will be interesting to see if the recent U.S. fatalities prompt any changes to bean bag safety standards in Australia or other countries.

 The ACCC Product Safety Recalls page offers more information about Australia’s recalled children’s products.

-Alert: Important Bean Bag Safety Tips
+Alert: Important Bean Bag Safety Review

 Children’s Product Safety Assessment